nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to see all contacts who were last contacted.
-2. AddressBook shows a list of contacts who were last contacted.
+2. AddressBook shows a list of contacts who were last contacted sorted by least to most recent.

 **Use case: Finding all upcoming contacts with appointments**